Keith-S-Thompson/random-passwords/README.md

 `gen-password -help` shows the following message:

-    usage: gen-password [options]
+    Usage: gen-password [options]
-        -help         Display this message and exit
-        -length N     Length of generated password, default is 12 -charset ...
+        -help, -h     Display this message and exit -length N     Length of generated password, default is 12 -charset ...
 Character set, default is "a-z0-9" The argument is a single word.
         -decimal      Equivalent to "-charset 0-9"
+        -digit        Same as -decimal
         -hexadecimal  Equivalent to "-charset 0-9a-f"
         -Hexadecimal  Equivalent to "-charset 0-9A-F"
         -octal        Equivalent to "-charset 0-7"